donaldafeith/DBot/README.md

 # DBot

 This software is currently being developed.
-Star the repository and follow for more updates.
+Star the repository and watch for more updates.

 ## Introduction